-Waste rock in the block model was characterized as either non acid-generating (NAG) or potentially acid-generating (PAG); and will be placed in the Waste Rock Management Facility (WRMF) located in the Patsy Creek drainage area, buttressing the South Embankment TMF.
-Two small in-pit waste rock management facilities with a capacity of 5.4 Mt will also be utilized.
+Waste rock in the block model has been characterized as either non acid-generating (Non-PAG) or potentially acid-generating (PAG).
+The split between Non-PAG and PAG rock was based on a ratio of neutralizing potential to acid potential of 2.0, as recommended by SRK (2011).
+Most of this rock will be placed in the WRMF located in the Patsy Creek drainage area, buttressing the South Embankment of the TMF.